lucianomurr/angular-estrai.me/README.md

 # EstraiMe

+## Working application

+check out live application here: https://raffle-1dd52.web.app/

+## Development server

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.4.

-## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.